scipy/scipy.org/www/scipylib/building/windows.rst

     ./build_openblas.sh

-Building OpenBLAS is extremely problematic and may fail if your system is not correctly configured.
-Your build may fail after a few hours and you may have to restart it after fixing an undocumented problem.
-OpenBLAS builds can also fail silently and produce an incorrect binary.
+Building OpenBLAS is challenging.
+The build may fail with an error after a few hours but may also fail silently and produce an incorrect binary.
 Please, if you have any issues, `report them`_ so that we can save the next person's time.

 While you're waiting on OpenBLAS to finish building, go ahead and install `build tools`_ from Microsoft, since these take a while to install and you'll need them later.